BrunoPrincipi/TSA/README.md

 Experimentation and Learning: Embrace an iterative learning process by experimenting with various models, adjusting parameters, and addressing challenges encountered during the project.

-Portfolio Development: Create a comprehensive portfolio piece demonstrating my ability to handle time series data, apply forecasting models, and effectively communicate findings
+Portfolio Development: Create a comprehensive portfolio piece demonstrating my ability to handle time series data, apply forecasting models, and effectively communicate findings.

 Results:
 In summary, this time series forecasting project focused on predicting quarterly retail sales with a dataset consisting of 112 data points.
 The univariate nature of the data revealed a clear seasonality trend, with peak sales occurring in the second quarters.